avescaesar/aves-caesar-desktop/README.md

 ## Model Files

 Model files are not versioned in this repository.
 Development runs load models from `models/`.
-Release builds read [model-version.json](model-version.json), download the configured Hugging Face revision, and stage the bundle in `resources/models/` before packaging.
+Release builds read [model-version.json](model-version.json), download the configured revision from the [Aves Caesar model repository on Hugging Face](https://huggingface.co/avescaesar/bird-detect-classify), and stage the bundle in `resources/models/` before packaging.

 To run predictions locally, place these files in `models/`: